mtaron/Quadrant/privacy.md

  * Function input and parse results are used to determine if the function parser is working correctly.
  * Crash logs are used to find and fix crashes.

-All data is collected and stored securely using Microsoft's [HockeyApp](https://hockeyapp.net/) service.
-HockeyApp's privacy policy may be found [here](https://privacy.microsoft.com/en-us/PrivacyStatement).
+All data is collected and stored securely using Microsoft's [Visual Studio App Center](https://docs.microsoft.com/en-us/appcenter/) service.
+Microsoft's privacy policy may be found [here](https://privacy.microsoft.com/en-us/PrivacyStatement).
 Information is not shared with any other third party.

 For any questions regarding this policy, please contact support@quadrantapp.com.